rackerlabs/docs-offerings/docs/api-reference/responses-by-product/cloud-backup-get-products-response.rst

 ==================================

-The following example shows the response for a request to retrieve the Cloud Backup products that are associated with an offering.
+The following example shows the response for a request to retrieve the Rackspace Cloud Backup products that are associated with an offering.

 .. code::